skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/basics/let_bindings.md

 The type of `ten` will be an `int`.

 We usually don't have to specify types as the compiler will infer them from their usage.
-In this case, `10` is inferred as an integer although it can easily be a number of other numerical types.
+In this case, `10` is inferred as an integer although it can easily be several other numerical types.
 If the compiler doesn't have enough information to infer your desired type, you can add a type annotation to override it.

 ```fsharp